Luísa Sonza: Views on women's empowerment and toxic masculinity

-Sonza received criticism alleging she had married for money and responded by saying she made as much money as her former husband Whindersson Nunes did.
+Mattea Sonza received criticism alleging she had married for money and responded by saying she made as much money as her former husband Whindersson Nunes did.
 She once thought being a victim of machismo was a woman's fault, but realised no matter what she did, she would be a victim anyway.
 'I had two options: either understand a sick social structure, or become sick myself'; 'They're using the structure to talk about women, to place them in an undeserving position, of being less smart, and incomplete without a man—just like they did to my mum, my grandma, my aunt', she said.
 She holds no hard feelings towards trolls harassing her online.
 'Before deconstructing other people, I have to deconstruct myself'.
 As to marriage, Sonza states: 'It is not women's duty to do anything, or be anything.
 It is not our duty to be a mother, or get married.
 Unless you want to, I'm against women letting go of their dreams to fulfil someone else's dreams.'

 In September 2020, after protests by Anitta and Sonza, Oxford Languages decided to reassess the definitions of Portuguese words patroa ('owner' or 'boss', in the feminine gender), professora ('teacher', in the feminine gender) and mulher solteira ('single woman') appearing in Google's definitional search, which until then were related to misogynistic definitions such as 'housewife' (patroa) and 'prostitute' (professora and mulher solteira).
 Both Google and Oxford Languages issued press releases stating that they would either revise the definitions or remove the item if it 'no longer reflected the modern usage of Portuguese language by Brazilian speakers.'